 I don’t mind if you fail, as long as it is a novel and interesting failure.

-That’s the core quote I give my team, they’d all recognise those exact words.
+That’s the core quote I tell my team, they’d all recognise those exact words.
 My gloss is that the only way to avoid failure is not to do anything, and doing nothing is not an option.
 What I want my team to do is to try new things, to push the boundaries of their experience.
 Often things will go wrong, this is to be expected and embraced.
 No-one who works for me will get roasted for trying something different that doesn’t work.

 A Learning Rich Environment